bidah/universal-medusa/apps/docs/docs/navigation/discoverability/app-clips.md

 :::

-Leverage ecom discoverability with prospect user without even installing your mobile app.
+Leverage discoverability of app with prospect users by not needing to install your mobile app.

 By exposing your consumer to a bite-sized version of your app you encourage full-version downloads of it which extends user reach out by future push notifications and other native mobile app features.